Lesson plan to teach the months of the year

 June: Midsummer’s day, the Spring equinox or D Day

-July: End of the school year, Sunshine and going on holiday to the beach
+July: End of the school year, Sunshine and going on holiday, maybe to the beach

 August: Nottinghill Carnival, Summer holiday concept